 » Consul Enterprise

-Consul Enterprise simplifies operations by automating workflows.
-It adds support for microservices deployments across complex network topologies.
-It also increases both scalability and resilience.
+Consul Enterprise features ease the complexity of operating Consul at organizational scale by automating common operator workflows.
+It introduces capabilities for expanding performance scalability, resiliency, and cluster lifecycle.
+It also adds support for application and service architectures across complex network topologies.
 If you have already purchased Consul Enterprise, please see the licensing section below.

 - Automated Backups

 - Automated Upgrades